BlogDraw/BlogDraw/CONTRIBUTING.md

 }
 ```

-- Use 'camelCase' method/function names in JavaScript.
+- Use 'camelCase' for method/function names in JavaScript.

 ```js
 function thisFuntion()